narger-ef/LowMemoryFHEResNet20/README.md

 - `input`, type: `string`, the filename of a custom image. **MUST** be a three channel RGB 32x32 image either in `.jpg` or in `.png` format
 - `verbose` a value in `[-1, 0, 1, 2]`, the first shows no information, the last shows a lot of messages
 - `plain`: added when the user wants the plain result too.
 Note: enabling this option means that a Python script will be executed after the encrypted inference.
 This script requires the following modules: `torch`, `torchvision`, `PIL`, `numpy`.

-> [!IMPORTANT]
-> With newer versions of OpenFHE, a `DropLastElement: Removing last element of DCRTPoly renders it invalid.` error may pop up.
-This happens because of an additional multiplication performed by the bootstrapping.
-I suggest you two solutions:
-> - Relax the security parameters to (NotSet) and increase the circuit depth by 1.
-This will not give you a 128-bits secure circuit anymore, something less.
-> - Increase the ring dimension to $2^{17}$ and increase the circuit depth by 1.
-This will still give you $>128$-bits of security, but time and memory will be doubled.

 #### Some examples